fetch-trade/mobile_platform/README.md

 20 directories, 62 files
 ```

-note that the code is primarily stored in `lib/`. make additions ONLY to the files within this folder (other files can be ignored unless required for a specific configuration).
+note that the code is primarily stored in `lib/`. make additions ONLY to the files within this folder (other files can be ignored unless required for a specific configuration)

 #### firebase configuration